Skip to content

 No-Intro and Redump are the primary groups responsible for verifying clean dumps of console games, excluding all modifications and untrustworthy sources in the process.
 They offer dat files that can be used to verify your own dumps via a ROM manager.
 ROMs verified by these groups are preferred whenever possible, and can generally be identified by the following naming scheme:

-Game Name (Region) (Available Languages if Applicable) (Current Revision if Applicable)Example: Diddy Kong Racing (USA) (En,Fr) (Rev 1)
+Game Name (Region) (Available Languages if Applicable) (Current Revision if Applicable)

 TOSEC is another less restrictive preservation group.
 Their hashes often will match Redump for discs, but will frequently contain less thoroughly verified dumps.
-For floppy discs, cassettes, and less well-known systems where No-Intro and/or Redump verification aren't avaliable, TOSEC is a good fallback choice.
+For floppy discs, cassettes, and less well-known systems where No-Intro and/or Redump verification aren't available, TOSEC is a good fallback choice.

 You can verify that your ROM checksum matches the databases of No-Intro, Redump, or TOSEC either by using a rom manager with a dat provided by the preferred group or by verifying checksum manually and searching the dat for it in a text editor.
 Bear in mind that unlike a manual check, the rom manager may be able to skip over external headers to accurately verify integrity.
 Standard choices are clrmamepro and Romulus.

-Preferred Groups Per Console
+Preferred Groups Per System

-Console IDConsole NamePreferred Group
+System IDSystem NamePreferred Group

 01Genesis